Why High-Functioning Burnout Is Hard to Spot

 • They stop bracing for impact.

-• They make decisions without second-guessing.
+• They make decisions without overthinking.

 • They wake up and feel like themselves again.

 If this stirred something in you, it means part of you is ready for something different.
+You don’t have to wait until everything breaks to get support.

 Next